MicroEJ/docs/Tutorials/tutorialCreateFirmwareFromScratch.rst

   <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_.
 - A Linux distribution installed on WSL (Tested on Ubuntu 19.10 eoan)

+A code editor such as Visual Studio Code is also recommended.

 Overview
 --------

-The next steps describes step by step how to build a MicroEJ Platform that runs a HelloWorld MicroEJ Application on the emulated device.
+The next steps describes step by step how to build a MicroEJ Firmware that runs a HelloWorld MicroEJ Application on the emulated device.

 #.
 Setup the development environment (assuming the prerequisites are satisfied).